Corruption in Liberia: Liberian Anti-Corruption Commission

 The Anti-Corruption Commission, HRW complained, is "hampered by insufficient funds [and] personnel" and does not actually have the "authority to independently prosecute cases."
 The failure of Sirleaf to deal with this issue has led to "the perception that the president lacks the will to address the problem," it said.

-In her final state of the nation address in 2017, President Sirleaf stated the corruption in Liberia was too great for her administration to eliminate it.
+In her final State of the Nation address in 2017, President Sirleaf stated that corruption in Liberia was too great for her administration to eliminate.

 Financial disclosure

-2013 US State Department report noted that President Sirleaf issued Executive Order 38 in January 2012 requesting officials of the executive branch to make financial disclosures and declare their assets to the LACC.
+The 2013 US State Department report noted that President Sirleaf issued Executive Order 38 in January 2012, requesting officials of the executive branch to make financial disclosures and declare their assets to the LACC.
 Many officials only did so after the president threatened dismissal if they did not comply.
 All officials of the executive branch declared their assets by year’s end.

-The LACC initiated an asset verification process to review these declarations and in October 2012 summarized the results of the process, highlighting some discrepancies and instances of unexplained wealth accumulation.
+The LACC initiated an asset verification process to review these declarations and, in October 2012, summarized the results of the process, highlighting some discrepancies and instances of unexplained wealth accumulation.
 The LACC was not required to release the contents of the declarations, but it released aggregate information about officials' cooperation and the overall results of the asset verification process.